Skip to main content

 Successful completion of the graduate proseminar and four area requirement courses constitutes a major portion of the qualifying examination process.

 In addition, students must submit a draft of a research proposal (“the mock NSF”) and be examined orally by the faculty.
 The oral examination is based on the research proposal, which students develop in consultation with their advisors, as well as their command of relevant areas of human evolutionary biology.
 The proposal should be written in the form of a Doctoral Dissertation Improvement Grant application to the National Science Foundation (NSF).
 It should be circulated to the faculty at least two weeks before the oral examination is to occur.
 Students will receive questions from the faculty about their proposal at least two days before their oral exam, in time to prepare answers for the oral exam.
-At the start of the oral exam, students are also expected to prepare a short (15 minute) overview of the project and present it.
+At the start of the oral exam, students are also expected to prepare a short (15 minutes) overview of the project and present it.
 Students are expected to fulfill the requirement by the end of their second year in residence.
 Successful completion of the “mock NSF” requirement is the final step in the qualifying examination process.

-If the qualifying examinations are passed conditionally, or if, despite failure, the student is encouraged to continue in the PhD program, the Human Evolutionary Biology faculty will determine a program the student must complete within a specified period of time in order to become a doctoral candidate in the department.
+If the qualifying examinations are passed conditionally or, if despite failure the student is encouraged to continue in the PhD program, the human evolutionary biology faculty will determine a program the student must complete within a specified period of time in order to become a doctoral candidate in the department.
 This program may involve further coursework, papers, and/or special examinations in specific areas of weakness, or the candidate may be required to retake some part of the qualifying examination process.
 Failure to pass the qualifying examination can be grounds for dismissal from the graduate program.

 The Dissertation